Blog · Analysis · Last reviewed June 25, 2026

 The Governance Standard

-A serious agent logging regime should satisfy six tests.
+A serious agent logging regime should satisfy fourteen tests.

-Second, separate trace layers.
-Store operational traces, user receipts, security alerts, regulatory records, and product analytics under different access, retention, and purpose rules.
+Fourth, separate trace layers.
+Store operational traces, user receipts, security alerts, regulatory records, debugging traces, training data, and product analytics under different access, retention, and purpose rules.
+Do not let training or analytics reuse ride on incident-review collection.

-Third, preserve enough semantics.
+Fifth, preserve enough semantics.
 A useful record needs more than timestamps and HTTP status codes.
-It needs the contextual facts that shaped the agent's choice, including tool metadata, retrieval source, policy gate, and human approval where relevant.
+It needs the contextual facts that shaped the agent's choice, including tool metadata, retrieval source, policy gate, approval prompt, content-origin labels, and human approval where relevant.

-Fourth, make logs tamper-evident.
-Append-only storage, cryptographic hashing, cross-references, and deletion controls matter because audit trails are evidence, not decoration.
+Seventh, make logs tamper-evident.
+Append-only storage, cryptographic hashing, cross-references, signed receipts, independent event sinks, and deletion controls matter because audit trails are evidence, not decoration.

-Fifth, minimize private residue.
-Redact secrets, tokenize identifiers, classify sensitive fields, and avoid retaining raw content when summaries or hashes can support the accountability purpose.
+Eighth, minimize private residue.
+Redact secrets, tokenize identifiers, classify sensitive fields, and avoid retaining raw content when summaries, record IDs, short excerpts, hashes, or deterministic receipts can support the accountability purpose.

 The agent log is where fluent interface becomes institutional memory.